SOFTBALL SEASON & PROGRAM INFORMATON

-The Premier Division attempts to bring together the most talented and dedicated players at each age division, beginning with U10.
+Division 1 attempts to bring together the most talented and dedicated players at each age division, beginning with U11.
 Premier teams in the West Valley Association are referred to as West Valley Warriors across all age divisions and earn the privilege of wearing uniforms and team gear featuring the Warrior logo.

 Commitment: Warriors teams will have a higher frequency of practices and tournaments, which requires a larger time and financial commitment from players and their families, relative to other players in the same age division.

 The Warriors are coached by experienced West Valley coaches.
 If you have questions about your child's participation in the Warrior program, coaches are happy to clarify expectations prior to the season.

 Participation: Division 1 participation is not mandatory for those identified.

 West Valley's indoor Winter Softball Skills Sessions run from October to December.
 We determine how time is divided based on the number of registrants in each age division.
 Though times may vary between groups, we do our best to ensure equal swings, throws and catches for all players.